How to Make Your Christmas cactus bloom quickly

 Liquid fertilizer diluted in water can be diluted every two weeks (apart from the rest period).
 In addition, to keep the plant as long as possible, remember to re-pot it each year in a larger pot, in February, March, or April.

 Tip: As mentioned above, irrigation water should be low in lime.
 However, you can use tap water if it is softened as follows: dilute 2 teaspoons of white vinegar in 10 liters of water and let the solution stand for 20 hours so that the limestone falls to the bottom of the container.
-Then you will get low-calcareous water ready for watering your Christmas cactus.
+Then you will get low-calorie water ready for watering your Christmas cactus.

 Is winter approaching and your Christmas Cactus shows no signs of wanting to bloom?